MCP server

 claude mcp add extentos -- npx -y @extentos/mcp-server@latestFor non-Claude-Code hosts, see the agent prompt or manual JSON install paths.
 Full install reference at /docs/mcp-server/install.

-The server exposes exactly 18 tools (verified in mcp-server/src/tools/definitions.ts), organized into 7 categories.
+The server exposes a deterministic tool surface (verified in mcp-server/src/tools/definitions.ts), organized into 7 categories.
 The categories are the agent's mental map; an agent that understands which category a tool lives in can decide when to call it.

 The first calls in any new task.
 Cheap, all local, no side effects.